The iPhone 14 Pro ‘pill’ is the perfect symbol of Apple’s shameless UX genius

 And it appears to work perfectly, but only as a way to make something ugly into something palatable.
 Because you could have done all of the above without having that horrible hole in the middle of the display.
 It just happens that Apple doesn’t have the option to have FaceID or the selfie camera under the display yet, so it had to make this approach work.

-Of course, the Apple blogs and tech press were all over it like jelly on peanut butter or flies on a turd, whatever side you pick on this new Apple battle.
+Of course, the Apple blogs and tech press were all over it like jelly on peanut butter or flies on a turd — whatever side you pick on this new Apple battle.
 “This feature alone makes iPhone 14 an exciting upgrade,” one commenter said.
 “Unexpectedly sexy.
 Damn, I had counted on not wanting to buy this one,” cheered another.
 “It’s nice to see Apple returning to its roots with whimsical features like this,” reflected someone else.

 Apple’s long history of turning water into wine

 Yet it’s hard to be too excited by the Dynamic Island, because this is not a whimsical feature like the ones that Apple used to include by choice (I’m thinking about how the Apple logo in old MacBooks used to pulsate with light to signal to you the machine was alive and sleeping).
 It’s a forced patch to a clear limitation, a product of choosing design over engineering and eliminating the button behind TouchID fingerprinting unlocking.
-Like bumpers became a ‘great way to personalize your iPhone’ after the iPhone 4 antennagate disaster showed Apple design’s limitations.
+Like bumpers became a “great way to personalize your iPhone” after the iPhone 4 antennagate disaster showed Apple design’s limitations.
 Or how the lack of a physical keyboard in the original iPhone was presented as a great feature, complete with sound feedback and key zooming, even while predictive text didn’t work as well as a Blackberry at the time.

 The iPhone X’s FaceID was perhaps the pinnacle of this practice of turning bad decisions or flaws into shiny features.
 Like I wrote at the time of its introduction: “The iPhone X is a sham.
 The epitome of fluff over function.
 The penultimate step in Apple’s downward spiral toward replacing the Ramsian ‘Less is more’ with the ‘more, more, more!’ of a greedy kid in a cupcake shop.
 One more brick, at last, on its towering monument to bad design.”